Moonlight on the Highway

 Moonlight on the Highway is a television play by Dennis Potter, first broadcast in the United Kingdom on 12 April 1969 as part of ITV's Saturday Night Theatre strand.
+The title owes to the recording of the song with the same name made by Al Bowlly in 1938.
 The tale of a young Al Bowlly fanatic attempting to blot out memories of sexual abuse via his fixation with the singer, the play was the first of Potter's works to use popular music as a dramatic device and strongly anticipated Potter's later 'serials with songs' Pennies from Heaven (1978), The Singing Detective (1986) and Lipstick on Your Collar (1993).

 Synopsis

-Al Bowlly obsessive, David Peters (Ian Holm), is visited in his run-down bedsit by Marie (Deborah Grant), a researcher for Severn Television, who is collecting material for a documentary about the singer.
+Al Bowlly obsessive David Peters (Ian Holm) is visited in his run-down bedsit by Marie (Deborah Grant), a researcher for Severn Television, who is collecting material for a documentary about the singer.
 David is the editor of the Al Bowlly Appreciation Society fanzine and Marie hopes to secure him as the programme advisor.
 David is enthusiastic about the offer but has other things on his mind; he has an appointment with an NHS psychiatrist the following day and his anxiety about the meeting, coupled with the novelty of entertaining his beautiful visitor, leads him to make an unwelcome pass at her.
 Marie fights off his advances and runs out the flat, leaving a defeated David to reflect on his problems.

 In the waiting room the next day, David gets into an altercation with an elderly patient who has never heard of Al Bowlly.
 By the time he is finally called to see Dr Chilton (Anthony Bate), David is agitated by the older man's ignorance – especially as today is the anniversary of Bowlly's death.
 The doctor's calm demeanour, however, soon puts David at ease and, with some difficulty, David explains that his mother died six weeks earlier after having nursed her throughout his adult life and harrowingly recounts how, at the age of ten, he was abducted by a stranger and sexually assaulted.
 Alongside these traumatic events, David hints at some "wicked" acts he has committed but Chilton stops him before he can elaborate on these and prescribes him some anti-depressants.
 He is warned not to drink alcohol or eat cheese while taking the tablets as they will "make [his] tongue wag."